xhmkggybzwmz/xhmkggybzwmz/README.md

 ---

-## 🎯 Expectations for this Course (FRAMEWORK-BASED SOFTWARE DESIGN AND DEVELOPMENT)

-Through this course, I hope to:

-- Improve my **software engineering and collaborative development skills**
-- Gain deeper understanding of **modern development frameworks and tools**
-- Learn best practices in **software design, testing, and deployment**
-- Work on interesting projects with my classmates

----

 ## 💡 Fun Fact

 ⚡ I enjoy building systems that combine **hardware and software**, especially projects involving **FPGA, IoT devices, and intelligent systems**.